Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 How does a Coverdell account work?

-A Coverdell ESA functions a bit like a retirement plan for your beneficiary’s educational expenses.
-Most financial institutions like banks and mutual fund companies will open one for you if you’re eligible.
+A Coverdell Education Savings Account functions a bit like a retirement plan for your beneficiary’s educational expenses.
+Most financial institutions like banks or brokers will open one for you if you’re eligible.
 After filling out some paperwork, you can start investing.

 A typical Coverdell ESA can invest in various securities as long as they’re allowed by the financial institution holding your account and they comply with IRS law.
 Here are some common investment options.

-In the account, your money grows from investment returns tax-free.
-And tax-free withdrawals are possible as long as they cover qualified educational expenses as defined by the IRS.
+In the account, your money grows from investment returns with deferred tax.
+Tax-free withdrawals are possible as long as they cover qualified educational expenses as defined by the IRS.
 Generally, these are expenses directly required for attendance.

 Tax-free withdrawals can be used for: